You want to record videos for your online course, but you’re not sure where to start. Your mind is racing with questions:

 And as a bonus, the Neewer ring light can work as a tripod, too.
 It comes with mounting adapters that let you attach your iPhone right in the center of the light.

-For more lighting tips, check out these resources:
+For more lighting tips, check out this resource:

 Finally, make sure your video has high-quality audio — especially if you’re explaining or teaching something in your recording.